MichMesh/docusaurus/docs/Reticulum/Getting_Started.md

 ### Sample interface configuration

 #### edit ~/.reticulum/config
-Use the following to configure your machine as a bridge to all on the same subnet with the michmesh test net.
+Use the following to configure your machine as a bridge to all on the same subnet with the MichMesh test net.
 This test net is also connected to the Chicago test net, which is connected to a European test net.
 The connection to the euro net will likely be dropped once we get a critical mass of services running.
 ```
 [reticulum]
   enable_transport = True